 What is District Energy?

 District heating systems produce hot water, steam, or chilled water at a central plant and then distribute the energy through underground pipes to buildings connected to the system.
 Individual buildings connected to district heating no longer need boilers or to maintain redundancy for heating needs.
-Customers use the thermal energy provided by Duluth Energy Systems to meet their space heating, water heating, and heat processing needs.
+Customers use the thermal energy provided by Duluth Energy Systems to meet their space heating, water heating, and process heating needs.

 How does the steam system work?

-The City’s district heating system is 85 years old, when it was designed as a once-through steam system.
-Energy in the steam system follows these steps:
+The City’s district heating system started providing heating services to the community in 1932, when it was designed as a once-through steam system.
+Energy is delivered to customers through these steps:

-• 90 million gallons per year of 40℉ water is heated to 360℉ to create high-pressure steam.
+• Water is heated to 360℉ to create high-pressure steam.

-• The steam is distributed to over 160 buildings downtown through a series of underground pipes, most of which are also 85 years old.
+• The steam is distributed to over 160 buildings downtown through a series of underground pipes.

-• In many buildings, the same steam produced by the plant is circulated through the building to heat office spaces and living areas.
+• In many buildings, the same steam produced by the plant is circulated through the building HVAC equipment to heat office spaces and living areas.

 • The condensate is then discarded into either the storm sewer or sanitary sewer.

-• Although once state of the art, engineering advancements have been made and today’s systems have transitioned to the use of hot water as the heating medium, replacing steam.
+• Although once state of the art, modern district energy systems have transitioned to the use of hot water as the heating medium, replacing steam.

 • This hot water is then distributed to buildings through a system of underground pipes.

-• Once the water reaches the building, it transfers heat to the buildings separate hot water system through an energy transfer station located in their building.
+• Once the water reaches the building, it transfers heat to the buildings separate hot water loop through an energy transfer station located in their building.

-• Hot water from the buildings energy transfer station is then used to heat domestic hot water and internal building spaces.
+• Hot water in the building loop is then used to heat domestic hot water and in HVAC equipment to heat building spaces.

 • This system operates on a continuous basis.

-The new closed-loop hot water system will operate at a much lower temperature than the existing steam system.
+The closed-loop hot water system operates at a lower temperature than the steam system.
 The lower the temperature of the heating medium, the lower the heat losses.
 This is due to the temperature difference between the heating medium and the surrounding air temperature and the rate at which the heating medium cools.
 The greater the difference, the faster the heating medium will give up heat, which is energy.

-In a closed loop hot water system, the hot water from Duluth Energy Systems heats water in your building in an energy transfer station.
-The hot water that will flow through offices or living spaces in your building is separate from the hot water in the DES hot water loop.
-Any heat that is not absorbed by your buildings hot water energy transfer system to heat your building is returned to the DES plant to be reheated and pumped back into the hot water loop.
-The recycling of this water results in water savings.
-In an open loop steam system, no water or steam is returned to the plant, it is all wasted to the storm or sanitary sewer.
+In the closed loop hot water system, the hot water from Duluth Energy Systems heats water in the customer buildings through an energy transfer station.
+The hot water that flows through HVAC equipment in offices or living spaces is separate from the hot water in the Duluth Energy Systems hot water loop.
+Heat that is not utilized in a customer buildings is returned to the Duluth Energy Systems plant to be reheated and pumped back into the hot water loop.
+The closed loop system results in water savings.
+In an open loop steam system, no water or steam is returned to the plant, and it is cooled for discharge into the storm or sanitary sewer.

-The water that is returned to the plant in a closed loop hot water system is significantly warmer than the make-up water that comes from Lake Superior.
-This also increases the efficiency of the system as it takes far less energy to bring this water back up to operating temperature than it does to bring the ice-cold water of Lake Superior to operating temperature.
+The water that is returned to the plant in a closed loop hot water system is significantly warmer than the make-up water for the steam system.
+This also increases the efficiency of the system as it takes less energy to reheat warm water to supply temperature than it does to bring cold water to supply temperature.

 Duluth Energy Systems is operated and managed by Ever-Green Energy.